The One Thing to Buy from Costco for Thanksgiving

 Obviously, Costco’s main schtick is selling in bulk.
 They have fantastic products for very low prices.
 But unless you really want 20 pounds of onions when your recipe calls for half a cup, Costco is probably not your go-to store if you’re planning on making a classic Thanksgiving dinner from scratch.
 There is, however, one thing that everyone (hosts and guests) should buy from Costco for Thanksgiving: the pumpkin pie, which is now back in stores.

-Costco's pumpkin pie is a seasonal product, but it's a cult institution akin to Costco's food court pizza and $4.99 rotisserie chickens.
-Costco customers wait all year for pumpkin pies to go on sale, and during the off-season they write letters saying, "You should sell pumpkin pie all year."
+Costco’s pumpkin pie is a seasonal product, but it’s a fan-favorite akin to Costco’s food court pizza and $4.99 rotisserie chickens.
+Costco customers wait all year for pumpkin pies to go on sale, and during the off-season they write letters saying, “You should sell pumpkin pie all year.”

 What’s So Great About Costco’s Pumpkin Pie?